 As the rules and policy on UK immigration grow in complexity, it’s tricky to stay up to speed on the latest changes (especially when one source seems to contradict another).
 We’ll help keep you up-to-date.

-Previous conductThere are a number of grounds for refusal which apply to most categories in the Immigration Rules and provide for the refusal, and...
+Suitability and previous conductThere are a number of suitability grounds for refusal which apply to most categories in the Immigration Rules and...

 Parental consent for minor child—letter[Insert address of [parent OR guardian] in home country][Insert Home Office address where application is...